 Atomic Structure

-What are the Properties and Uses of Nanoparticles?
+What are the Properties of Nanoparticles?

-very large surface area for their size or volume.
+Nanoparticles have a very large surface area for

-This gives them different properties and uses compared to
+their size or volume.
+This gives them different properties

-larger materials which are made from the same substance.
+(larger materials) that are made from the same substance.

-in sunscreens, sports equipment, drug delivery
+Nanoparticles are used in sunscreens, sports equipment,

-coatings and medicine (see silver below).
+drug delivery, deodorants and medicine (see silver below).

-Future uses include catalysts, computers and building materials.
+Future uses include new catalysts, computers,

 Silver has been used historically for both jewellery and medicine.

-Silver has been known to have both an anti-bacterial property
+Silver has been known to have both an anti-bacterial

-and an anti-fungal property.
+property and an anti-fungal property.
+Anti-bacterial means

-Anti-bacterial means that it kills bacteria (or stops them reproducing).
+that it kills bacteria (or stops them reproducing).

 Anti-fungal means that it kills fungi (or stops them reproducing).